 When you create a custom cluster, Rancher uses RKE (the Rancher Kubernetes Engine) to create a Kubernetes cluster in on-prem bare-metal servers, on-prem virtual machines, or in any node hosted by an infrastructure provider.

 To use this option you’ll need access to servers you intend to use in your Kubernetes cluster.
-Provision each server according to Rancher requirements, which includes some hardware specifications and Docker.
-After you install Docker on each server, run the command provided in the Rancher UI to turn each server into a Kubernetes node.
+Provision each server according to the requirements, which includes some hardware specifications and Docker.
+After you install Docker on each server, you willl also run the command provided in the Rancher UI on each server to turn each one into a Kubernetes node.

 Want to use Windows hosts as Kubernetes workers?

 See Configuring Custom Clusters for Windows before you start.